 A historic theatre that first opened in 1906.
 The King’s Theatre has seating for 2,500 people and features richly detailed plasterwork, an ornate painted ceiling, and an elaborately decorated foyer.
 The theatre is best known for its Christmas pantos.

 Where does the Union Canal start in Edinburgh?

-The Union Canal start at Lochrin Basin in Edinburgh, close to the junction of Gardner’s Crescent and Fountainbridge.
+The Union Canal starts at Lochrin Basin (AKA Fountainbridge Basin) in Edinburgh, close to the junction of Gardner’s Crescent and Fountainbridge.